reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-If it works it should return some code.

 #### 🏋️‍♀️ Bonus exercise part 4

 Congratulations!
-You have completed part 4 🎉.
+You have completed part 4 🎉

-- [ ] Bonus 4.1.
+- [ ] Bonus exercise 4.1.
 Some clients don't need a [cursor on every edge](https://github.com/graphql/graphql-relay-js/issues/27).
 Since we can extend the spec, nothing stops us from doing:

 ```graphql
 query {